Private Support and Discussion Groups

 Kehaya joined the Foster Family Coalition in September 2020 and has taken the role of Program Coordinator for both our Therapeutic Group Home and Volunteer Mentorship programs.

-Since moving to Yellowknife in 2008 Kehaya has found the same love she had with the mountains back home in the Northern lights here.
-Kehaya is a young indigenous woman who is driven by passion to offer at-risk youth a safe space.
-Growing up with her mother working at a youth centre in Terrace B.C, she was able to see first hand how supportive relationships can be built.
-Having a mentor of her own after moving to the N.T she also gained the understanding of how the mentor/mentee relationship can continue on into adulthood becoming a wonderful support and friendship.
-She believes strongly in all youth having the right to have all possible supports be available.
+Since moving to Yellowknife in 2008, Kehaya has found the same love she had with the mountains back home in the Northern lights here.
+Kehaya is a young Indigenous woman who is driven by a passion to offer at-risk youth a safe space.
+Growing up with her mother working at a youth centre in Terrace B.C, she was able to see firsthand how supportive relationships can be built.
+Having a mentor of her own after moving to the N.T., she also gained the understanding of how the mentor/mentee relationship can continue on into adulthood, becoming excellent support and friendship.
+She believes strongly in all youth having the right to have all possible supports available.
 Kehaya has been involved within the community as a volunteer for the past three years and is always willing to offer community support!

 Kehaya looks forward to the supportive relationships she will help build, and being a part of the growth within the FFCNWT team.